 Essay subject to 1 rewriting, test subject to two re-sits.

-Students must complete all the credit requirements BY THE END OF THE YEAR FOLLOWING THAT IN WHICH THEY REGISTERED FOR THE COURSE in keeping with the rules set for zkouška, with a special extra year allowance as per the Dean's decree No. 2/2024 (i.e. by September 2026).
+Students must complete all the credit requirements BY THE END OF THE YEAR FOLLOWING THAT IN WHICH THEY REGISTERED FOR THE COURSE in keeping with the rules set for zkouška (i.e. by September 2023).

 Additional essay deadlines